Topological and Temporal Stability Analysis of the Lightning Network: Results

-Similarly, the average clustering coefficient, which represents the mean of local clustering coefficients across all nodes, offers insight into the network's local structure.
-In the case of the LN, declining average clustering values suggest growing sparsity and less resilient local connections.
+Similarly, the average clustering coefficient, defined as the mean of the local clustering coefficients across all nodes, provides insight into the network’s local structure.
+In the case of the LN, declining average clustering values formally indicate increasing sparsity and reduced technical resilience of local connections (see \textit{Figure~\ref{fig06}}).

+We compute this metric using both directed and undirected graph representations and account for realistic pathfinding strategies ($w_{CAP}$, $w_{LND}$, $w_{CLN}$, $w_{ECL}$, see \textit{Figure~\ref{fig06}}).
+Although the absolute magnitudes differ due to differences in weighting schemes, the overall trend can be meaningfully compared across specifications.
+In all cases, the average clustering coefficient exhibits a declining trend, despite slight variations across pathfinding strategies.

+Notably, the capacity-weighted measure is highly correlated with the unweighted measure and all weighting schemes perform consistently across both directed and undirected representations.
+Despite differences in absolute magnitude, all specifications exhibit a consistent declining trend, indicating that sparsification is robust to modelling assumptions about routing costs.
+The strong correlation between unweighted and capacity-weighted clustering indicates that structural cohesion is largely topology-driven rather than capacity-driven.

-Overall, this analysis indicates that while the LN exhibits increasing connectivity in terms of edge coverage, it simultaneously develops structural vulnerabilities.
-The growing number of bridges points to a fragile topology with several critical links, while low clustering metrics suggest insufficient local redundancy.
-These factors combined highlight the need for strategic improvements in the network's design to enhance both global robustness and local fault tolerance.
+Overall, this analysis indicates several structural characteristics that may increase susceptibility to targeted disruptions, although robustness under adversarial failures was not directly evaluated.
+For instance, the growing number of bridges points to a more fragile topology, while low clustering metrics may suggest insufficient local redundancy.
+These indicators combined highlight the need for strategic improvements in the network's design to enhance both global structural robustness and local channel fault tolerance.

-Beyond structural robustness, it is also essential to understand how the LN's topology affects information flow and operational efficiency.
+Beyond structural robustness, it is also essential to understand how the LN's topology affects information flow and operational efficiency over time.
 The following subsection examines these dynamic aspects of network function.